Hinschmi/L2C-2002/Homework/hw_1.md

 ## Exercise 12
 ### Triangles
-Write a programa that asks the user for a number `n` and then outputs a triangle with the height and width of `n`
+Write a programa that asks the user for a size `s` and then outputs a triangle with the height and width of `s`

 > **Example:**
 > User inputs `4`